bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 The main ones are *container*, *list*, *leaf* and *leaf-list*:

 CONTAINER:
-: It is a concept, something we can talk about, it's basic type of element of the domain, such as a network, a node, a link.
+: It is a concept, something we can talk about ; it is the the basic type of elements of the domain, such as a network, a node, a link.
 A container declaration can contain another container declaration that can be called a sub-container.
 This sub-container allows to define a concept that will characterize the container that contains it (e.g. link, source, and destination).